andyhmltn/x/README.md

 It's code in the shape of an X, that when executed, prints out an X :)

 This was actually a lot harder than it looks.
-It also creates a weird pattern when you stack it the same code multiple times (see dna.js)
+It also creates a weird pattern when you stack the same code multiple times (see dna.js)